 This course focuses on the use of story-telling techniques in writing creative nonfiction.
-Students learn how to make factual articles come alive by incorporating techniques usually associated with fiction, such as narrative, dialogue, scene-setting, pacing, conflict and resolution.
-The course emphasizes interviewing and advanced research techniques used in writing these creative nonfiction articles for newspapers, magazines, books, and on-line sources.
-There will be substantial reading and analysis of classics in the literary journalism field.
+Students learn how to make factual articles come alive by incorporating techniques such as narrative, dialogue, scene-setting, pacing, conflict, and resolution.
+The course emphasizes interviewing and advanced research techniques used in writing these creative nonfiction articles for newspapers.
+There will be in-depth analysis of form and substance of the lieterary journalism genre with readings of works by such authors as Tom Wolfe and Hunter S. Thompson.
 While there are no formal pre-requisites beyond EN 11-12, students are encouraged to have completed EN/W 220 News Writing, EN/W 320 Writing the Feature Story, or have taken several literature courses.
 Three credits.
+College of Arts and Sciences